PCfVW/REGAI/README.md

   *  Known Uses: Examples of real usages of the pattern.
   *  Related Patterns: Other patterns that have some relationship with the pattern; discussion of the differences between the pattern and similar patterns

-Game AI DPs submissions should be at most 2 pages.
+Game AI DPs are intented to be discussed and refined during the workshop (at most 2 pages).

 **Chairs**
 * Kevin Dill, Lockheed Martin Mission Systems & Training (USA), kevin.dill@lmco.com